textmate/GitHub-Markdown.tmbundle/README.md

 - Use the default font size for the Markdown editor hash/pound prefix
 - Set a grey background colour and reduce the size of the monospaced text in the Markdown editor
 - Support triple-backtick raw blocks and support syntax highlighting for GitHub's top 10 languages and shell scripts (others can be added trivially)
-- Support and highlight GitHub Flavoured Markdown strikethroughs, tables, references and italics
+- Support and highlight GitHub Flavoured Markdown strikethroughs, tables, references, checkboxes and italics

 ## Installation
 ### TextMate 2